-We recognise that we are in the main caring for children and young people who may have experienced trauma and neglect, and we are therefore committed to a programme of therapeutic reparenting in order to heal these emotional wounds.
-The Caldecott Foundation has numerous resources available to the fostering service including therapy services, educational services, finance department, human resources and quality assurance.
+We recognise that we are in the main caring for children and young people who may have experienced trauma and neglect and we are therefore committed to a programme of therapeutic re-parenting in order to heal these emotional wounds.
+The Caldecott Foundation has a number of resources available to the fostering service including therapy services, educational services, finance department, human resources and a quality assurance department.